AnalogFeelings/bsodsweeper/README.md

 Well, there are several twists.
 * You cannot close the window or the system will BSOD.
 * You cannot minimize the window.
-* This was a big hack of a nice codebase made in 20 minutes.
+* This was a big hack of a "nice" codebase made in 20 minutes.
 * The window will always stay on top.
 * If you hit a mine, your system will BSOD.
 * It will only let you close this if you beat it.